Introduction to structural causal models in science studies

 The second type of variable that we consider is a collider.
 A collider \(Z\) is always connected like \(X \rightarrow Z \leftarrow Y\).
 Here \(Z\) is affected by both \(X\) and \(Y\).
 A collider is closed when not conditioned on.
 If we condition on a collider, it is opened.
 Usually, we want to keep paths with a collider closed, as the paths do not represent a causal effect.
 For example, in Figure 1, Published plays the role of a collider on the path between Rigour and Novelty.
 That path is closed; we can open it by conditioning on Published.

 Note that the same variable can play different roles in different paths.
 For example, in Figure 1, Open data plays the role of a confounder in the path Reproducibility \(\leftarrow\) Open data \(\rightarrow\) Data Reuse \(\rightarrow\) Citations.
 At the same time, Open data plays the role of a collider in the path Reproducibility \(\leftarrow\) Rigour \(\rightarrow\) Open data \(\leftarrow\) Field \(\rightarrow\) Citations.
 The former path is open, while the latter path is closed.
 If we are interested in the causal effect, both paths should be closed, since neither represents a causal effect.
 However, if we condition on Open data, we close the path where Open data is a confounder, while we open the path where Open data is a collider.
 Hence, we cannot close both paths by conditioning on Open data.
-If we cannot condition on other variables, for example because we did not collect such variables for a study, we have no way of identifying the causal effect4 of Reproducibility on Citations.
+If we cannot condition on other variables, for example because we did not collect such variables for a study, we have no way of identifying the causal effect of Reproducibility on Citations.

 Case studies